VadimPaccaud/Projectcorals/README.md

 The program will:
 1. Solve a differential system equations and save the results in a CSV file (**resolution_modelisation.c**)
+2. Plot the results of the CSV file (**visualisation_modele.py**)
-2. Simulate the release of CO2 in atmosphere ("**main.c*").
+3. Simulate the release of CO2 in atmosphere and how it's affect the pH of the ocean and save the results in 3 CSV file (**main_humanimpact.c**)
+4. Plot the results of the two CSV file (**visualisation_pollution.py** and **visualisation_acidite.py** respectively)
+5. Apply linear regression method on datas collected in one of the CSV file and plot it (**linearregression.py**)
-3. Graph all results obtained, and key figures will be saved in "*Results*" as .jpg files.
+6. All graphs results obtained, and key figures will be saved in "*Results*" as .png .

-## Project structure
+## Project structure !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-- "*Data*" contains input data
+- As the data used were few in number, it was quicker to write them directly to the code.
+We mention them in the code.
 - "*Internal*" contains files used for passing information between C and Python.
 They are automatically edited by the program and should not be manually modified.
 - "*Code*" contains program code.
 - "*Results*" contains saved .jpg files of graphs and a summary .txt file.